The scale of Thailand’s capital city means that even with two days in Bangkok, you’ll only scratch the surface of this surging, eclectic metropolis.

 9 a.m.: Shop at Chatuchak Weekend Market

-Brush off your bartering skills—Asia’s largest street market is an epic cultural and commercial experience.
+Brush off your bartering skills to score some of the best Thailand souvenirs—Asia’s largest street market is an epic cultural and commercial experience.
 Covering 8,000 stalls spread across 35-acres, you’ll find more than a few bargains, a number of genuine surprises, and insight into Thai and Southeast Asian culture.

 Knitted handbags, baby alligators, antiques both genuine and forged—Chatuchak is an electrifying melange of the banal and the exotic.
 While it might, upon arrival, appear well organized—the numbered aisles, the encircling walkway—the categorizing of products can often prove baffling.
 Just make sure you’re not in a rush anywhere, barter with a smile, and soak it up.